 Education Inspection Framework (EIF)

-Ofsted says the EIF has been amended to include greater emphasis on the needs of younger children.
+Ofsted says the EIF was amended to include greater emphasis on the needs of younger children.

-It will replace its “quality of teaching, learning and assessment” with a new “quality of education” judgement.
+It replaces its “quality of teaching, learning and assessment” with a new “quality of education” judgement.
 Two new key judgements are also included in the new framework – ‘behaviours and attitudes’ and ‘personal development’.

 And settings will continue to be awarded one of four grades – outstanding, good, requires improvement and inadequate – after an inspection but the reports generated will be redesigned to make them easier for parents to read.